KatharineME/FASTQ.jl/README.md

 ### fastp

+Trims and preprocesses read files.

+#### `detect_adapter_for_pe`
+Detect the adapter sequence.
+This is done by default with single-end sequencing, but for paired end, you must pass this option.

+#### `json`
+Specify path for json report

+#### `html`
+Specify path for html report

 ## Align

 ### minimap2

 #### `-x `
-A recommended meta flag that specifies alginment chain bandwidth, elongation, discard, how many secondary alignment should be output, and more
+A recommended meta flag that specifies alginment chain bandwidth, elongation, discard, how many secondary alignment should be output, and more.

 #### `-a`
-Generates CIGAR and output alignments in SAM format
+Generates CIGAR and output alignments in SAM format.

 #### `--sr`
-Enable short read mode
+Enable short read mode.

 #### `--splice`
-Enable splice alignment mode
+Enable splice alignment mode.

 #### `-uf`
 Use transcript strand to find canonical splice sites.

 #### `-t NUM`
-Number of threads
+Number of threads.

 #### `-K NUM`
 Number of bases loaded into memory to process in a mini-batch [500M].
 A large NUM pased here helps with load balancing in the multi-threading mode.